hermansochi/phonebook-traefik/README.md

-# phonebook-traefik for Ubuntu 22.04
+# Traefik for Ubuntu 22.04

 1. Rename hosts.yml.dist to hosts.yml and add server address and username.